 The New National Standards for Volunteer Involvement

-Volunteering Australia has announced the launch of the new National Standards for Volunteer Involvement to mark the beginning of National Volunteer Week 2015 (11-17 May).
+Last year Volunteering Australia announced the launch of the new National Standards for Volunteer Involvement coinciding with the annual National Volunteer Week held in May.
 The new Standards incorporate significant changes to the original standards in order to reflect best practice in volunteer management in Australia’s current work environment.

 The Standards provide a sound framework for supporting the volunteer sector in Australia.
 The Standards are much easier to follow and are adaptable to different organisation types and different forms of volunteering which reflect the diversity of this growing sector.